 Where there is a personal element to the wrongdoing, a complainant may also have ground to request an oppression remedy.

-At Milosevic Fiske LLP in Toronto each one of our corporate lawyers are skilled litigators.
+At Milosevic & Associates in Toronto, each one of our corporate lawyers are skilled litigators.
 We have become exceptionally adept at thinking on our feet and addressing the unexpected, particularly in a corporate law context.
 Over the years we have seen it all and have helped our clients protect their rights and defend the well-being of the corporation in which they have an interest.
 Call us at 416-916-1387 or contact us online for a consultation.

 Phone: (416) 916-1387